-Conway Christian School will not be responsible for damage, harm or theft to student-owned iPads or other electronic devices.
-While Conway Christian School employs filtering and other safety and security mechanisms, and attempts to ensure their proper function, it makes no guarantees as to their effectiveness.
+Conway Christian School will not be responsible for damage, harm, or theft to student-owned iPads or other electronic devices.
+While Conway Christian School employs filtering and other safety and security

 Conway Christian School will not be responsible, financially or otherwise, for unauthorized transactions conducted over the school network.